AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 asterisk -rx "rpt cmd <nodenumber> cop 13"
 ```

-When you execute any of the above commands, Asterisk will play "SS" and then the control state number over the air.
+When you execute any of the above commands, Asterisk will play "SS" (for "System State") and then the control state number over the air.

 ## DTMFKeys Stanza